It’s official. After years of threatening to make their return, baggy jeans are back.

 Outfit Three: Leather Bomber Jacket

 Why it Works: The bomber jacket is a great style to wear with wide-leg jeans as it has a natural broad fit.
-The strength of leather also means the jeans don’t dominate the look too much.
-I also love how the colors of the canvas shoes match the rest of the outfit.
-The pocket chain is a cool flashback to the 90s.
+The strength of the jacket also means the jeans don’t dominate the look too much.
+I love how the colors of the canvas shoes match the rest of this outfit and the pocket chain is a cool flashback to the 90s.

-Outfit Four: Baggy Jeans With a Chunky Sweater
+Outfit Five: Baggy Jeans With a Chunky Sweater

 Why it Works: A chunky sweater is the perfect item to wear with baggy denim.
-While a thinner jumper sees you risk having a bottom-heavy silhouette, thicker material keeps a better balance.
-I particularly like the turnups on the jeans in this image as the shape stays sharp while showing off the shoes.
+While a thinner jumper sees you risk having a bottom-heavy silhouette, thicker material on top keeps a better balance.
+I particularly like the turnups on the jeans in this image as it keeps the shape sharp while showing off the shoes.
 These are by far the most formal shoes on this list, but they definitely work.

 Why it Works: Pairing your baggy denim with sportswear creates a 90s Britpop vibe.
 The darker denim in the image above is cut perfectly to just brush the top of the shoes, stopping them from being drowned in denim.
 Wear an oversized, bright t-shirt under the jacket to continue the streetwear vibe inside.

-Why it Works: Only the truly brave are ready to step out in baggy double denim.
+Why it Works: Only the truly brave are ready to step out in baggy denim jacket with jeans.
 If you pull it off, you may end up with something like the fit above.
 It works well because the colors are different enough to add contrast to the outfit, while the shoes, cap, and t-shirt add variety to the look.

-Outfit Seven: With Skate Shoes and a Hoody
+Outfit Eight: With Skate Shoes and a Hoody

 Why it Works: If I’m being honest, this outfit should probably be first on the list.
 Wearing baggy jeans with a hoody and skate shoes is the classic way to style this type of denim.
 The light wash of the jeans in the image goes really well with the white oversized top.
 Meanwhile, the torn denim continues the punky, skater look.
 The bucket hat is absolutely the icing on the cake.

-Outfit Eight: With a Casual Shirt and Sneakers
+Outfit Nine: With a Casual Shirt and Sneakers

 There are several reasons why I like this outfit.
 First is that the light color of the sneakers and casual shirt go well with the light blue jeans.
-The jeans are also rolled up at the hem which ensures that while still baggy, they won’t look sloppy.
+The jeans are also rolled up at the hem which ensures that while still baggy, the outfit doesn’t look sloppy.